 According to data from Statista, there were about 84 million connected cars on the roads in the United States in 2021.
 That number is expected to surpass 305 million by 2035, making the United States the biggest market for connected vehicles.
-More connected cars on the road means that connected car and managed fleet data, such as GPS pings, are becoming more abundant.
+More connected cars on the road means that connected car and managed fleet data are becoming more abundant.
 Businesses have already started using data from connected vehicles to optimize their fleet logistics, analyze traffic patterns, and understand consumer and fleet visitation behavior at POIs (visit attribution).

-We’ve previously written about how location data from mobile devices can be combined with SafeGraph’s precise Geometry data for POIs to create a visit attribution model.
-However, using connected vehicle data for visit attribution presents a unique challenge: understanding where consumers have gone after they have parked their cars.
+Using connected vehicle data alone for visit attribution presents a unique challenge: understanding where consumers have gone after they have parked their cars.
 While location data from mobile devices can typically be seen within a POI’s geofence (since people carry their phones with them), GPS data from connected vehicles usually ends well outside the POI in a nearby parking lot.
 Without accurate data on parking lots and the POIs those parking lots are serving, visit attribution with connected car data is guesswork.
 However, by combining connected car data with precise parking lot polygons and POI data, data scientists can create robust POI visitation models.
-Parking lot polygons enable connected vehicle visit attribution in the same way that POI geofences enable visitation models based on cell phone data.

 SafeGraph now offers precise polygon data on parking lots for this use case as a part of our Geometry dataset.
 SafeGraph Parking Lots matches parking lot polygons with the POIs they are serving, helping you understand what POIs a consumer visited based on where they parked their car.